Beansak/WeeklyReports-PA1416/README.md

-What I did in week 5, handed in at the end of week 5.
+What I (Isak Klaesson) did in week 5, handed in at the end of week 5.
 Monday - Friday 27th Jan to 31st Jan

 **Individual Weekly Report Template**